Embed This Data

 - 7.4% 5-year compound annual growth

 - FDI Inflow:

-Over the past decade, Bhutan has taken steps to modernize its economic structure and reduce poverty.
-The foundations of economic freedom are relatively strong, with corruption present but under control, and institutional efforts have been made to ensure greater security for property rights.
+Bhutan has taken some steps to modernize its economic structure and reduce poverty.
 Recently, a higher priority has been placed on measures to diversify the economy.
 The public sector, especially hydropower, has long been the main source of economic growth, but the government now recognizes that broad-based private-sector development is crucial.

-Bhutan, a small Himalayan constitutional monarchy that made the transition from absolute monarchy to parliamentary democracy in March 2008, has one of the world’s smallest and least-developed economies.
-Until a few decades ago, the country was still largely agrarian, with few roads, little electricity, and no modern hospitals.
-Rugged terrain makes the development of infrastructure difficult.
+Bhutan is a small Himalayan constitutional monarchy that made the transition from absolute monarchy to parliamentary democracy in March 2008.
+In July 2013, it completed its second democratic handover of power after the People’s Democratic Party won the majority of seats in the National Assembly.
+Bhutan has one of the world’s smallest and least-developed economies.
+Until a few decades ago, it was agrarian with few roads, little electricity, and no modern hospitals.
 Recent interregional economic cooperation, particularly involving trade with Bangladesh and India, is helping to encourage economic growth.
 Connections to global markets are limited and dominated significantly by India.

 The top income tax rate is 25 percent, and the corporate tax rate is 30 percent.
 Other taxes include a property tax and an excise tax.
-The overall tax burden is equal to 14.4 percent of total domestic income.
-A value-added tax (VAT) is set to be introduced in an effort to broaden the tax base.
-Government spending has increased to 45.2 percent of total domestic output, with public debt accelerating to 82 percent of GDP.
+The overall tax burden equals 13 percent of total domestic income.
+A value-added tax is set to be introduced to broaden the tax base.
+Government spending amounts to 32.9 percent of total domestic output, and public debt equals more than 100 percent of GDP.